wcx21/Social-Tasks-in-Sandbox-Simulation/README.md

 Reproducing our results may need hundreds of simulation runs, thus we suggest running the experiments in parallel.
 Our solution is to run experiments in multiple docker containers, and use a separate process to simulate the behavior of the web explorer.

-In our practice, we start 3 separate process in each container:
+In our practice, we start 3 separate processes in each container:
 ```shell
 python manage.py runserver
 ```